Home > Medicaid Redetermination > Florida Medicaid redetermination and renewal

 What should I do if I receive a notice of eligibility review or notice of case action?

-Now that continued Medicaid coverage is ending in Florida, you may receive a notice of eligibility review or notice of case action in 2023.
-These notices are sent by the Florida Department of Children and Families (DCF).
 If you receive a notice, read it carefully and give the state any information it needs to review your case.
-The state will use this information to find out if you are still eligible for Medicaid.
+The state will use this information to determine whether you are still eligible for Medicaid.

 How do I sign up for a My ACCESS Account?

 You can manage your benefits, receive notifications about your case and update your contact information at www.myflfamilies.com/myaccess with a My ACCESS account.
 You will need your case number to create an account.
-That can be found at the top of notices you receive from the Florida DCF Office.
+You’ll find that case number at the top of notices you receive from the Florida DCF Office.
 You can also find out more on the ACCESS Florida website about available assistance programs, including:

 Can I request a hearing or make an appeal to keep my Florida Medicaid?